kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Surgery</summary>
     The skill to cut open the body and provide treatment with a meaningful probability the patient will survive.
 To learn this skill you have probably gone through a lot of dissection or even vivisections.
-You have Expertise on all checks regarding surgery and anatomy.
+You have <b>Expertise</b> on all checks regarding surgery and anatomy.
   </details>

   <details>